Western fence lizard: Behavior

-The western fence lizard primarily eats small invertebrates, but may consume any appropriately sized prey item.
+The western fence lizard almost only feeds on terrestrial invertebrates.
+The main source of food is insects, and the western fence lizard is less frequently observed to feed on spiders, isopods, centipedes, ticks, scorpions, and sometimes even other western fence lizards.
+The sagebrush lizard has a similar geological distribution compared with the western fence lizard, and some competition for food may occur between the two species.
+However, the two species can co-occur without reducing each other’s population size since they have different food sources and avoid each other on a local scale.

 Reproduction

 Western fence lizards mate in the spring, and do not breed until the spring of their second year.
+Courtship for captive western fence lizards happens in March and April.
+In May and June, the lizards copulate.
+Egg laying and copulation is separated by about two weeks to one month.
 Females lay eggs under a flat surface by digging a nest at night.
 She lays one to three clutches of three to 17 eggs (usually eight) between April and July.
-The eggs hatch in August.
+The eggs hatch after an incubation period of about 60 days.

 Lyme disease

 Studies have shown that cases of Lyme disease are rarer in areas where the lizards are found.
 When ticks carrying Lyme disease feed on these lizards' blood (which they commonly do, especially around their ears), a protein in the lizard's blood kills the bacterium in the tick that causes Lyme disease.
 The infection inside the ticks' gut is therefore cleared and the tick no longer carries Lyme disease.